-All of the money in your TSP account is taxed as ordinary income when you receive it.
-(However, see Uniformed services TSP accounts, next.)
-This is because neither the contributions to your TSP account nor its earnings have been included previously in your taxable income.
+Generally, all of the money in your TSP account is taxed as ordinary income when you receive it.
+(However, see Roth TSP balance and Uniformed services TSP accounts, next.)
+This is because neither the contributions to your traditional TSP account nor its earnings have been included previously in your taxable income.
 The way that you withdraw your account balance determines when you must pay the tax.